Baroness Anne Longfield

 Executive Chair and Founder

-Baroness Anne Longfield is a member of the House of Lords.
-She is a passionate champion for children, influencing and shaping the national debate and policy agenda for children and their families.
-She has spent the last three decades working to improve the life chances of children, particularly the most vulnerable.
+Baroness Anne Longfield is a passionate champion for children, and she has spent the last four decades at the forefront of influencing and shaping the national debate and policy agenda to boost the life chances of children, particularly the most vulnerable.

-Anne previously established and chaired the Commission on Young Lives, an independent commission to develop proposals for a new national system to prevent crisis in vulnerable young people and support them to succeed in life.
-The Commission put forward ambitious and eye catching proposals to politicians and system leaders, several of which have been adopted.
+Prior to this Anne established and chaired the Commission on Young Lives, an independent commission to develop a new national plan to protect vulnerable teenagers from harm and exploitation, and to support them to succeed.
+The Commission put forward ambitious and innovative proposals, several of which have been adopted by the Government, including a “Sure Start for Teenagers”, Young Futures.

-From March 2015 to February 2021, she was Children’s Commissioner for England.
-As Children’s Commissioner, Anne spent six years championing the rights and interests of children with those in power who make decisions about children’s lives, acting as children’s ‘eyes and ears’ in the corridors of power in Whitehall and Westminster.
-As Children’s Commissioner, she was a vocal advocate for children during the pandemic
+From March 2015 to February 2021, Anne was Children’s Commissioner for England championing the rights and interests of children and young people by acting as children’s ‘eyes and ears’ in the corridors of power in Whitehall and Westminster.
+As Children’s Commissioner, she was a prominent and passionate advocate for children during the Covid pandemic.

-She previously led a national children’s charity and has also worked on the delivery of the Sure Start programme in the No 10 Strategy Unit.
-She spent many years campaigning for better childcare, often at a time when many saw the issue as obscure or niche.
+Anne previously led a national children’s charity delivering a nationwide network of children’s centres, and she also worked on the development of the Sure Start programme in the No 10 Strategy Unit under Prime Minister Tony Blair.
+She spent many years campaigning for better childcare at a time when many saw these issues as obscure or niche.

 Read More Bios